nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 bash docker-compose.sh # *nix
 # Wait for container to start.
 It will bring you to an api container.
 Then run:
 npm run start
+# Make sure to also replace private key in /config/delegate or provide DELEGATE_PK env variable
 ```

 Or, without container: